Trekkers at EBC

 Meals: Breakfast, Lunch, and Dinner

-• Day 13: Fly back to Kathmandu (4,593 ft/ 1400m) from Lukla (9,350 ft/ 2,850m)
+Day 13: Fly back to Kathmandu (4,593 ft/ 1400m) from Lukla (9,350 ft/ 2,850m)

 If everything goes according to schedule, we will fly back to Kathmandu in the early morning.
 Wave a final goodbye to the Sagarmatha region before hopping into the plane.
-The 45 minutes flight back to the capital city will be relaxing.
+The 45-minute flight back to the capital city will be relaxing.
 The unforgettable and successful memory of Everest will accompany you.

 For the rest of the day, you can enjoy the beauty of this remarkable city.
 You can wander around the hotel or rest in your hotel.
 We suggest you walk around during the evening and enjoy the nightlife of Thamel.
 It’s up to you.